-Not all fussiness and breast refusal is due to a low milk supply, it is important to investigate all the possible causes before considering supplementation.
+Not all fussiness and breast refusal is due to a milk supply issue, it is important to investigate all the possible causes before considering supplementation.

-Baby may have physical or neurological problems such as Low/high muscle
+• The baby may have physical or neurological problems, such as low/high muscle

 tone, sensory problems, tongue tie or oral aversion (resistance to

-anything touching the inside of the mouth).
+anything that touches the inside of the mouth).
 Injury during birth or

-medication given during birth and pregnancy can have an effect on baby.
+medication given during birth and pregnancy can have an effect on a baby.

 • Milk supply issues such as engorgement in the

-first few days, a fast let down (milk flows to quickly for baby), a slow
+first few days, a fast let down (milk flows to quickly for the baby), a slow

 let down of milk (milk flows too slowly), delayed onset of mature milk

-(milk coming in), food allergy or sensitivity to something in Mom’s
+(milk coming in), food allergy or sensitivity to something in the mother’s

 milk, oversupply of milk and foremilk/hindmilk imbalance.